hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250905486v1-the-token-tax-systematic-bias-in-multilingual-tokenization.md

 ---
 layout: default
-title: The Token Tax: Systematic Bias in Multilingual Tokenization
+title: "The Token Tax: Systematic Bias in Multilingual Tokenization"
 ---

 # The Token Tax: Systematic Bias in Multilingual Tokenization